-Frequency coordination has successfully been used by the NTIA, government agencies and private entities to mitigate interference.
+Frequency coordination has successfully been used by the NTIA, the FCC, other government agencies and private entities to mitigate interference.
 These efforts have been especially useful in coordinating homogeneous services.
 However, future coordination is likely to involve more disparate, heterogeneous services, thereby complicating these efforts.
-In addition to the techniques previously employed, we suggest that the NTIA and other government agencies responsible for spectrum management should:
+In addition to the techniques previously employed, we suggest that the NTIA, the FCC and other government agencies responsible for spectrum management should:

-- Move forward with a complete spectrum inventory to assist all future spectrum coordination efforts. - Recognize that frequency coordination becomes more complex when sharing spectrum with unlicensed devices, and coordination may be impossible if such devices are "untethered" or not connected to an accurate spectrum database or other management control systems. - > Understand that the NTIA and other government entities managing spectrum may have to play a greater role in frequency coordination, especially where

-- commercial and government entities will share spectrum and also where different commercial services are sharing spectrum. - > Utilize private market mechanisms, such as negotiated interference solutions, to facilitate frequency coordination.
+- Move forward with a complete spectrum inventory to assist all future spectrum coordination efforts. - Recognize that frequency coordination becomes more complex when sharing spectrum with unlicensed devices or devices approved as part of a "blanket licensing" regime, and coordination may be impossible if such devices are "untethered" or not connected to an accurate spectrum database or other management control system. - Understand that the NTIA, the FCC and other government entities managing spectrum may have to play a greater role in frequency coordination, especially where commercial and government entities will share spectrum and also where different commercial services are sharing spectrum. - > Utilize private market mechanisms, such as negotiated interference solutions, to facilitate frequency coordination.